Ephreaym/Bot-Script/README.md

-# Bot Script
+# Elevate Your Nox Experience with the Bot Script!
-The Bot Script enables hosting a server with bots in OpenNox.
-You can join the OpenNox server with any Nox cliënt (for example NoxReloaded) since OpenNox is backwards compatible.
-However, it's recommended to join with OpenNox since some features are OpenNox exclusive.
-The project is a work in progress.
-Bugs are present and crashes can occur.
-Your feedback is very valuable to improve the Bot Script.
-You can report issues here: https://github.com/Ephreaym/Bot-Script/issues
+Unlock a new dimension of excitement in OpenNox with the cutting-edge Bot Script.
+Hosting a server has never been this thrilling!
+You can dive into the OpenNox server with any Nox client, including NoxReloaded, as OpenNox boasts seamless backward compatibility.
+For the ultimate experience, however, we recommend immersing yourself with OpenNox, where exclusive features await your discovery.

+**Why OpenNox with Bot Script?**

+Embark on an unforgettable journey with our work-in-progress project.
+Encounter the exhilarating clash of Warriors, Conjurers, and Wizards in a realm where bugs may roam, and crashes might surprise you.
+Your feedback is a precious gem, shaping the future of the Bot Script.
+Share your experiences and report issues on our dedicated GitHub page: https://github.com/Ephreaym/Bot-Script/issues

 ## Implemented Features
-- Play with Warrior, Conjurer and Wizard bots
+- Engage in battles alongside or against Warrior, Conjurer, and Wizard bots.
-- Play team Arena and Capture the Flag with bots.
+- Immerse yourself in fully functional bot-driven Team Arena and Capture the Flag gameplay.
-- Flexible bot difficulty settings.
-- Customizable ruleset for the bots.
+- Tailor your experience with customizable rulesets, difficulty levels, and unique bot characteristics.
+- Rediscover the grandeur of large-scale Nox PvP, whether venturing solo or teaming up with friends.

 ## Planned Features
+The journey doesn't end here!
+Stay tuned for upcoming features that will elevate your gaming experience:

-- Play all game modes with bots, with or without teams: Arena, Elimination, King of the Realm, Capture the Flag, Flagball and Quest.
+- Unleash bots across all game modes, whether solo or team-based: Arena, Elimination, King of the Realm, Capture the Flag, Flagball, and even Quests.

+Seize the opportunity to be part of the Bot Script revolution.
+OpenNox awaits, and with your feedback, we'll continue crafting an unparalleled gaming adventure.
+Let the games begin!

 ## Installation Guide
 1.)
 Make sure to host with with the latest release of OpenNox.
 You can get the latest release from: https://github.com/noxworld-dev/opennox/releases